e-Learning Blog

 3. What are the benefits of using Zoom on Moodle?

-Why is it good to use Zoom on Moodle?
-This is because you can incorporate real-time training via Zoom as an activity within Moodle courses.
-The following can be done as activities within the course.
+Why is it beneficial to use Zoom on Moodle?
+This is because real-time training via Zoom can be integrated as an activity within a Moodle course.
+The following becomes possible as activities within the course.

 In the case of Zoom only, it is necessary to grant entry permission and confirm attendance when participants enter the room.
 Additionally, if there are many participants, you may not notice if someone leaves during the session.
 However, within Moodle, detailed participation information is retained, not only whether participants attended, but also when they joined, when they left, and whether they stayed until the end.